stn1slv/kafka-console-avro-tools/README.md

-# Kafka Avro Producer and Consumer
+# Kafka Console Avro Tools

 This application demonstrates how to use Kafka with Avro serialization and deserialization.
-It includes a producer and a consumer that can send and receive Avro-encoded messages using the Confluent Schema Registry.
+It includes a producer and a consumer that can send and receive Avro-encoded messages using a Schema Registry.
+Supports the following Schema Registry:
+- Confluent Schema Registry
+- Apicurio Registry

 ## Prerequisites